scikit-learn/enhancement_proposals/slep000/proposal.rst

 - briefly describe any major points of contention and how they were resolved,

-- include a sentence like: “The vote will be closed in a month.”
+- include a sentence like: “The vote will be closed in a month i.e. on
+  <the_date>.”

 Generally the SLEP author will be the one to send this email, but anyone can do it; the important thing is to make sure that everyone knows when a SLEP is on